 We are available 24 hours a day throughout the Bay Area.
-Call (415) 921-3636
+Contact Us

 Resuming Daily Life After Loss

-Sinai Memorial welcomes all who wish to learn about Jewish rituals that support our community through the stages of end-of-life, death, mourning, and remembrance.
+Sinai Memorial welcomes all who wish to learn about Jewish rituals that support our community through the stages of end of life, death, mourning, and remembrance.

 Mourning & Remembrance